-- 1. If this is an in-person or video interview, your appearance is crucial.
-It is ALWAYS better to dress up than down. - 2.
+- If this is an in-person or video interview, your appearance is crucial.
+If you are not sure of the dress code, it's always better to dress up than down.
+Conservative clothing is more respectful and definitely safe. - 2.
 No one likes the "rolled out of bed" look-iron out the wrinkles!
 Make sure your clothes are pressed and clean. - 3.
 A firm handshake and eye contract present confidence and will make a much stronger impression. - 4.
 Although scent is the strongest sense connected to memory-do NOT overdo it on the fragrance. - 5.
 Be organized-have your resume ready and even a pen and paper in case there is any information you would like to write down.
 This can sound old school, but there are a LOT of people/companies who still place value on notetaking. - 6.
 Confidence is KEY!
 Look and act professional.
 We are always told to "not judge a book by its cover," but those first minutes can make or break a first impression.